helio-fm/helio-sequencer/README.md

 Helio is an attempt to rethink a music sequencer to create a tool that **feels right**.

 It aims to be a modern music creation software, featuring linear-based/pattern-based sequencer with clean UI, integrated version control for synchronizing project between devices, microtonal temperaments support, small portable builds and more; mainly targeted at hobbyist composers, game developers and indie artists.
-Check out this [Youtube channel](https://www.youtube.com/channel/UCO3K8iCd1k2FTqSocoE-WXw/) for some video demos.
+Check out this [YouTube channel](https://www.youtube.com/channel/UCO3K8iCd1k2FTqSocoE-WXw/) for some video demos.

 ## Building